dtandev/coronavirus/README.md

 # Comments to dataset

 ## 18/03/2020
 * The government map about the diagnosed patients was generalized to voivodeships.
 The earlier map was divided into counties.
-Now, if we cannot match patients to their cities, the value in the 'city' column is the capital of the county (1) or, if it is unavailable, the city of staying (2) or voivodeship capital (3).
-In this order.
-Sometimes some values may be updated later.
+Now, if we cannot match patients to their cities, the value in the 'city' column is filled in accordance with the following criteria:

 ### Order of importance in 'city' column
 1. City where a patient lives